mrhm-dev/full-stack-army/resources/lecture-102/README.md

 4. Follow a Consistent Response Structure:

     - Maintain a consistent structure for error responses across your API.
-    - Use consistent field names ans structure to make it easier for clients to handle and process error responses.
+    - Use consistent field names and structure to make it easier for clients to handle and process error responses.

 <br>

 5. Provide Guidance or Next Steps:

     - Include any guidance or next steps that the client can take to resolve the error.
-    - Suggestions for corrective actions ro links to relevant documentation can be included if appropriate.
+    - Suggestions for corrective actions or links to relevant documentation can be included if appropriate.

           {
             "status": 404,